meeshkan/daemonocle/README.rst

-**NOTE**: This is a fork of https://github.com/jnrbsn/daemonocle containing a patch for python 3.8+ compatibility: https://github.com/jnrbsn/daemonocle/pull/24
+**NOTE**: This is a fork of https://github.com/jnrbsn/daemonocle containing a patch for python 3.8+ compatibility: https://github.com/jnrbsn/daemonocle/pull/24.
+Published to PyPi as: https://pypi.org/project/meeshkan-daemonocle/

 daemonocle
 ==========